-For a long time, the gut and brain were considered separate entities.
+For many years, the gut and brain were viewed as separate systems.
 It was thought the gut was responsible for digestion and the brain was responsible for emotions.

 In fact, the gut and the brain have a very close relationship and are in constant communication with one another – called the ‘gut-brain connection’.